AbdielNie/abdielnie.github.io/_pages/about.md

 1. How language models learn knowledge efficiently？
 2. How do we build efficient (data- and computing-) models that can answer "complex and compositional" questions, and questions with non-definite answer formats in the real world?
-3. How models can better solve multi-step problems？